Ford Mustang (second generation)

-Named Motor Trend's 1974 Car of the Year and reaching over 1.1 million sales over four years of production, the Mustang II is noted simultaneously for both its marketing prescience and strong sales – while regarded by certain enthusiasts as having abandoned essential aspects of the Mustang heritage and in a retrospective after 40 years since its introduction described as embodying the Malaise era.
+Named Motor Trend's 1974 Car of the Year and reaching over 1.1 million sales over four years of production, the Mustang II is noted simultaneously for both its marketing prescience and strong sales – while criticized as having abandoned essential aspects of the Mustang heritage and described, in a retrospective after 40 years since its introduction, as embodying the Malaise era.

 Background

 The first-generation Mustangs grew in size; the 1973 model had become markedly larger than the original model.
 The pony car market segment saw decreasing sales in the early-1970s "with many buyers turning to lower-priced, fuel-efficient compacts like Ford's own Ford Maverick – a huge first-year success itself."
-The Mustang was growing to become an intermediate-sized sedan, which "[was] too big and alienated many in its customer base."
+The Mustang was growing to become an intermediate-sized sedan, which "was too big and alienated many in its customer base."
 The allure of the original Mustang was its trim size and concept.
-The automakers in Detroit had "begun to receive vibrations from the only source it really listens to – new-car buyers… The message: Build smaller cars" as customers stopped buying and the inventory of unsold new cars climbed during the summer of 1973, and there were already positive market expectations for the new downsized Mustang.
+The automakers in Detroit had "begun to receive vibrations from the only source it really listens to — new-car buyers… The message: Build smaller cars" as customers stopped buying and the inventory of unsold new cars climbed during the summer of 1973, and there were already positive market expectations for the new downsized Mustang.
 Automakers were "scrambling" by December 1973 as "the trend toward smaller, less extravagant cars to surge ahead faster than anyone had expected."

 After becoming president of Ford Motor Company on December 10, 1970, Lee Iacocca ordered the development of a smaller Mustang for 1974 introduction.
 Initial plans called for a downsized Mustang based on the compact Ford Maverick, similar in size and power to the Falcon, the basis for the original Mustang.
-Those plans were later scrapped in favor of an even smaller Mustang based on the subcompact Ford Pinto.
-The original pony car was based on the compact Falcon and for its second-generation, the Mustang evolved from an even smaller platform, the Pinto that was rolled out in 1971.
+Those plans were subsequently scrapped in favor of a smaller Mustang based on the subcompact Ford Pinto, which had been introduced in 1971.

-Rather than replicating the unchanged designs of the GM pony cars, Chevrolet Camaro and Pontiac Firebird, the Mustang II now competed against sporty subcompact models that included GM's Buick Skyhawk, Oldsmobile Starfire, Pontiac Sunbird, and Chevrolet Monza.
-The new model would also better compete with 2+2 import coupes such as the Toyota Celica, Datsun 240Z, Mazda RX-3, and the European Ford Capri – which itself was inspired by the original Mustang but built by Ford of Europe, and marketed since April 1970 in the U.S. by Mercury as a captive import.
+Rather than competing against GM's larger pony cars, Chevrolet Camaro and Pontiac Firebird, the Mustang II now competed against sporty subcompact models, including GM's Buick Skyhawk, Oldsmobile Starfire, Pontiac Sunbird, and Chevrolet Monza.
+The new model competed also with 2+2 import coupes such as the Toyota Celica, Datsun 240Z, Mazda RX-3, and the European Ford Capri – which itself was inspired by the original Mustang but built by Ford of Europe, and marketed since April 1970 in the U.S. by Mercury as a captive import.
 It saw a new competitor from Germany in 1974 with the Volkswagen Scirocco, and the BMW 2002 introduced earlier in the late 1960s.

-The new design featured rack and pinion steering and a separate engine sub-frame that decreased noise, vibration, and harshness.
+The new design featured rack and pinion steering and a separate engine sub-frame to decrease noise, vibration, and harshness.